 To achieve this the method “retropolates” the different possible outcomes into a “cone of certainty”; this allows the “no regret moves” that should be undertaken as quickly as possible to be identified and isolated from the “bets” that should only be undertaken with an associated “stop option” in fact creating a “real option” .
 Our experience with clients shows that the “no regret moves” represent 70% of what needs to be done.

-The benefits of this approach are significant, it increases decision making speed, strategic flexibility and optimises the balance between Value and Risk.
+The benefits of this approach are significant: improved decision-making speed, strategic flexibility, and and optimised balance between value and risk.